masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 currently most popular HDL (Verilog) is a data flow language that does not have a global program counter like Von Neumann languages.
 Instead, the programmer specifies a hierarchy of modules[^5].
-In Verilog, the execution of each module has a complicated set of options, but from a high level point of view, a set of statements are executed in each module.
+In Verilog, the execution of each module has a complicated set of options, but from a high-level point of view, a set of statements are executed in each module.
 The module executes forever because it is a set of gates instantiated in the hardware design.

 [^5]: Verilog modules could be seen as functions in a software language that can be instantiated in one or more places.
-The instantiation point sets a hierarhy of modules.
+The instantiation point sets a hierarchy of modules.

 ## Hardware artifacts